fargolo/fargolo.github.io/research.md

 * Quantitative methods

      * *Natural Language Processing (NLP)*.
-New method for analysis of semantic trajectories with dynamic systems (Recurrence Quantification Analysis)[4] and for analysis of representations with graph theory[5], both available as open source software.
+New method for analysis of semantic trajectories with dynamic systems (Recurrence Quantification Analysis)(4) and for analysis of representations with graph theory(5), both available as open source software.
      * * Psychometry *.
 New method for analysis of latent factors with topology (TDA) via persistent homologies and alpha filtration[^12].
-Applications of item response theory (IRT)[^12] and structural equation modeling (SEM)[^8].
+Applications of item response theory (IRT)(12) and structural equation modeling (SEM)(8).

      * Meta-analysis, including Bayesian inference[^13]
      * Hierarchical/mixed regression models with Bayesian inference[^14]
      * Survival Analysis[^15]
+     * Textbook on Statistics and Probability for Inference in Science  [^16]
+     * Analysis of fractal patterns in ECB's crest[^17]

 * Other areas
-     * Previously, I developed studies in the areas of cardiovascular emergencies[2] and contributed with mathematical modeling in works in [urology](https://www.scielo.br/j/ibju/a/Y56pX8GsL3YFJnz4CXsFgx/?lang=en&format=html ), [heart surgery](https://www.scielo.br/j/ijcs/a/stQNHVC7RDv6ShJJXGbhCTJ/?format=html&lang=en).
+     * Previously, I developed studies in the areas of cardiovascular emergencies(2) and contributed with mathematical modeling in works in [urology](https://www.scielo.br/j/ibju/a/Y56pX8GsL3YFJnz4CXsFgx/?lang=en&format=html ), [heart surgery](https://www.scielo.br/j/ijcs/a/stQNHVC7RDv6ShJJXGbhCTJ/?format=html&lang=en).